dfkaye/vm-shim/README.md

   - new/completed bdd specs for both vm-shim and scope mocking (temp name is 'mockScope')
 + last global leakage fixed 10 NOV
 + deleted CoffeeScript and tape tests (fun but extra work for now) 11 NOV
-+ rawgithub-viewable test page that also works with testem 12 NOV
++ rawgit-viewable test page that also works with testem 12 NOV
 + moved mock scope stuff to metafunction project 18 NOV